Are you planning to submit an application to the Einstein Foundation but still have questions about specific details?

 When is the earliest possible start for my project if approved?

-Approved projects submitted end of November may not start before 1 September 2018.
-From our experience a later commencement is more realistic if vacancies have to be filled first.
-The review board makes its funding decisions in June or July 2018.
+Approved projects submitted end of November may not start before 1 September of the following year; applications submitted in may should plan to start not before 1 February of the next year.
+In our experience a later commencement is more realistic if vacancies have to be filled first.

 General questions about the application process